rodneyshupe/Cookbook/Recipes/Barbecue/SpiceRubs/HomemadePicklingSpice.rst

 Directions
 ----------

-1. In a small glass or stainless steel bowl, combine cinnamon stick pieces, bay leaves, mustard seeds, allspice, coriander seeds, peppercorns, ginger, dill seeds, cardamom seeds, hot pepper flakes and cloves.
+1. Combine the cinnamon stick pieces, bay leaves, mustard seeds, allspice, coriander seeds, peppercorns, ginger, dill seeds, cardamom seeds, hot pepper flakes and cloves in a small glass or stainless steel bowl.
 Stir well.
 Store in 4-ounce (125 mL) jars or an 8-ounce (250 mL) jar, or another airtight container, for up to 1 year.